 Usurer is pronounced the same way treasurer is, but with ‘You’ or ‘U’ instead of ‘trea.’
 U trea surer.

-Pronouncing ‘Usury’and ‘Usurer’
+Pronouncing ‘Usury’ and ‘Usurer’

 (adjust volume first).

-Usurers have been maligned and persecuted throughout history by charlatans and thieves, and their story includes the persecution of Jews, who themselves were often money lenders.
+Usurers have been maligned and persecuted throughout history by charlatans and thieves, and their story includes the persecution of Jews, who were often money lenders.
 Islam and Lefties side with those who hate usury, and sadly some good guys, like Carlson, are raised to believe it too, which is a shame.

 It would be difficult to know who to believe, with opinions coming from so many directions.
 In this article, I will walk you through the lie, explaining how and why this myth was created, and by and for whom.
-As with many controversial subjects, it is best to strip away centuries of lies and exaggerations and start at the start, with some simple cavemen conducting a natural transaction.
+As with many controversial subjects, it is best to strip away centuries of misinformation and start at the start, with some simple cavemen conducting a natural transaction.